-To get the best agreement for the evolution of the total number of binaries, MOCCA needs as large as possible $r_{pmax}$. $r_{pmax}=27A$ seems to be a good choice.
-On the other hand to match N-body results for the number of BSS MOCCA prefers modest values of $r_{pmax}$ - equal to about $A$.
+To get the best agreement for the evolution of the total number of binaries, MOCCA needs a value of $r_{pmax}$ which is as large as possible: $r_{pmax}=27a$ seems to be a good choice.
+On the other hand to match the $N$-body results for the number of BSS, MOCCA prefers modest values of $r_{pmax}$, equal to about $a$.
 That conclusion is also true for $=24000$ and $N=200000$.
-It seems that a reasonable compromise between the evolution of the total number of binaries and BBS is given for the $r_{pmax}$ suggested by the theoretical considerations given above in Sec.\ref{sec:prob}, namely for three-body interactions $r_{pmax}=2A$ and for four-body interactions $r_{pmax}=A$.
-One can thing that this contradictory requirements set by the number of BSS and binaries can be explained by the different definitions of binary in N-body and MOCCA simulations.
-In the N-body results presented here, binary is identified with a regularised binary (rather hard), so called KS binary.
-In MOCCA we follow all binaries, even very soft ones.
-So, generally in MOCCA simulations we should expect larger number of binaries than in N-body.
-To quantify this we checked the number of non KS binaries in N-body simulations.
-This number was rather small (at most about 30) and could explain observed differences only partially.
+It seems that a reasonable compromise between the evolution of the total number of binaries and BSS is given for the value of $r_{pmax}$ suggested by the theoretical considerations given above in Sec.\ref{sec:prob}, namely for three-body interactions $r_{pmax}=2a$ and for four-body interactions $r_{pmax}=a$.
+One might suppose that these contradictory requirements set by the numbers of BSS and binaries could be explained by the different definitions of binary in $N$-body and MOCCA simulations.
+In the $N$-body results presented here, a binary is identified whenever it is a regularised binary (i.e. a so-called KS binary), and is therefore rather hard.
+In MOCCA, however, we follow all binaries, except extremely soft ones, which are artificially disrupted in binary-single dynamical interactions according to a prescription derived from \citet[eq.
+4.12]{He1975} (see also the discussion in Sec.
+2.4 in \citet{HyG2012}).
+Therefore in MOCCA simulations we should generally expect larger numbers of binaries than in $N$-body simulations.
+To quantify this we checked the number of non-KS binaries in the $N$-body simulations.
+This number was rather small (at most about 30) and in fact could explain only part of the observed differences.